Recurate Annotator — Chrome Extension Architecture¶

 - Side panel renders the response with annotation capabilities

-- User annotates (highlight / strikethrough) via floating toolbar
+- User annotates (highlight / strikethrough / dig deeper / verify) via floating toolbar

 - Structured feedback auto-injects into the platform's text box (zero-click flow)